Digital Internships Program

 Participants are expected to make regular contributions to the Digital Internship blog.

-Interns will be paid $20.00 an hour and will work approximately twelve hours a week (or the semester equivalent thereof) during the academic year.
+Interns will be paid $20.00 an hour and will work five to ten hours a week (or the semester equivalent thereof) during the academic year.